-Appendix 1 - Subject Access Requests - Guidance
+Appendix 1 - Subject Access Requests

-Under Data Protection Law, Data Subjects have a general right to find out whether the Setting holds or processes personal data about them, to access that data, and to be given supplementary information.
+Under Data Protection Law, Data Subjects have a general right to find out whether the Setting hold or process personal data about them, to access that data, and to be given supplementary information.
 This is known as the right of access, or the right to make a data subject access request (SAR).
-The purpose of the right is to enable the individual to be aware of, and verify, the lawfulness of the processing of personal data that the Setting is undertaking.
+The purpose of the right is to enable the individual to be aware of, and verify, the lawfulness of the processing of personal data that the Setting are undertaking.